 We started raising native chickens by some sort of ‘accident.’
-A hen had gone into our garden and found a pile of nipa under the house and decided to lay her eggs there.
-The hen was one of about a dozen other hens roaming free-range with a big red rooster.
+A hen came into the garden, found a pile of nipa under the house and decided to lay her eggs there.
+The hen was one of about a dozen other hens roaming free-range led by a big red rooster.
 This was sometime early 2011.

 Soon enough the chicks grew bigger and we decided to build a coop for them outside.
 We placed this coop near the back of the house.
-We put a light in this coop as well.
+We put a light in this coop to keep the chicks warm.

 After several weeks, the chicks were big enough to go out and forage for food.
-We fed them commercial chicken pellets in the early morning and they went out for the day, coming back for a drink, the going off again.
+We fed them commercial chicken pellets in the early morning and they went out for the day to forage for their own food, coming back for a drink around noon time, then going off again.
 In the late afternoon, they came back for their meal and then went back into the coop for the night.

 We had to push the chickens away from the balcony every time they tried roosting there at night.
-They found some trees in the garden which became suitable roosting places.
-We were relieved.
+Eventually, they found some trees in the garden which became suitable roosting places.

 Another problem of having raised the chicks indoors was that the hens insisted on coming into the house to lay their eggs.
 We tolerated this at first, putting nesting boxes on the balcony and on the bookshelf in my studio.
 Soon, we had plenty of chicks.
-We also began to become infested with chicken mites.
-We have also lost four of the five roosters.
-It is typical here that roosters get stolen once they mature, often to be used as fighting cocks if not cooked in a stew.
+But we also became infested with chicken mites.
+O top of that, we lost all of the five roosters.
+It is typical here that roosters get stolen once they mature, often to be sold as fighting cocks if not cooked in a stew.

 Because of the numerous problems of mites, chickens insisting on laying eggs in the house and roosters disappearing, we decided to build a chicken run/house.
 This was an area in the garden that had a high bamboo fence, a coop inside, and a roofed section for hens to lay their eggs.